Disorder in AdS$_3$/CFT$_2$: Abstract

 \section{Abstract}

 { We perturbatively study marginally relevant quenched disorder in AdS$_3$/CFT$_2$ to second order in the disorder strength.
 Using the Chern--Simons formulation of AdS$_3$ gravity for the Poincar\'e patch, we introduce disorder via the chemical potentials.
-We discuss the bulk and boundary properties resulting from the disorder averaged metric.
+We discuss the bulk and boundary properties resulting from the disorder-averaged metric.
 The disorder generates a small mass and angular momentum.
 In the bulk and the boundary, we find unphysical features due to the disorder average.
 Motivated by these features, we propose a Poincar\'e--Lindstedt-inspired resummation method.
-We discuss how this method enables us to remove all of the unphysical features. }
+We discuss how this method enables us to remove all of the unphysical features and compare with other approaches to averaging. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}